hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud.html.markdown

 * `name` - (Required) The name of the Service resource.
 Changing this forces a new resource to be created.

-* `resource_group` - (Required) The name of the resource group that contains the resource.
+* `resource_group_name` - (Required) The name of the resource group that contains the resource.
 You can obtain this value from the Azure Resource Manager API or the portal.
 Changing this forces a new resource to be created.

 * `location` - (Optional) The GEO location of the resource.
 Changing this forces a new resource to be created.